kikkipedia/VueTriviaGame/README.md

 # Trivia Game with Vue

-## A Quiz as a Single Page Application with Vue.

 This project was structured around the specifications outlined by Noroff which are summarised below:

 -	Build an online trivia game as a Single Page Application using the Vue.js framework (version 2.x).